wooferzfg/wwrando/README.md

 CryZe (event flag documentation)

 betterww:
-brainfubar (wwrando this was based on: https://github.com/brainfubar/wwrando)
+brainfubar (wwrando this was based on)
 JarheadHME (help getting releases working and updating)